orels1/shaders.orels.sh/src/pages/docs/orl-standard/ltcgi.md

 ## Settings

 - Integrate LTCGI: Toggles LTCGI on and off
+- Enable on Mobile: Allows LTCGI effects to be calculated on mobile platforms
 - Clamp Brightness: Enabled brightness normalization and clamping to prevent brightness spikes
   - Max Brightness: Maximum allowed brightness